 Although we’re not ready to accept applications yet, we’d be happy to add your contact information to our list of interested students so that you will be among the first to be notified as soon as we have new information to share about the school.
-Just send an email to firstname.lastname@example.org and request to be added to this list.
+Just send an email to email@example.com and request to be added to this list, or fill out the form below.
 As always, feel free to let us know if you have any other questions about the school or the ministry in general; we’d be happy to speak with you!

 Thirty years in the making, a new educational model will be soon be launched.
 Built upon time-tested philosophies, this new educational platform will prepare students morally, educationally, philosophically, and theologically.

 The Lamplighter Academy of Arts, Business, and Biblical Theology will implement a cutting-edge approach to education that will prepare students to be productive, creative, and entrepreneurial.

 Based on the theological underpinnings of the Hebrew and Greek Scriptures, with specific guidance from the Pentateuch, Ecclesiastes, Proverbs 1-9, Proverbs 22:29, Romans 4-5, Hebrews 5:13-14, and 2 Peter 1, the Lamplighter Academy will function as an educational, entrepreneurial, theological, and moral compass for students of all ages who are seeking a college level educational experience.